potetm/tire-iron/discussion/goog-require.md

 I've tested it, and source mapping seems to work fine.
 I had to add a cache busting scheme to make it update in Chrome, but that appears to be [a Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=438251).
 More on this in [source-maps](./source-maps.md).

+---

+So you might have noticed I was really hedging my bets linguistically with regard to going around `goog.require`.
+It turns out that uncertainty was well-founded.
+It makes me feel a touch better knowing that I noticed something might incorrect in my thinking.

+While trying to improve [dependency loading](./deps.md), I noticed a bug in this scheme.
+When I said "I will take care of dependency ordering," what I meant was "I will take care of _project dependency_ ordering." `tools.namespace` only orders project files for reloading.
+So if the user adds a `:require` or `:import` on a non-project dependency, that dependency will not be loaded prior to loading the project namespace.
+This actually works out some of the time.
+If the dependency invocation is nested with in a function call, and function invocation is delayed a bit, the normal `goog.require` process might put the dependency in place in time.
+However, if the dependency is invoked on namespace load, you will hit an error.

+The goal of this project is to provide _reliable_ namespace reloading.
+So I'm going to have to handle this.

+My idea right now:

+During reloading:
+  1. Make sure dependencies are properly added
+  2. Override `goog.global.CLOSURE_IMPORT_SCRIPT` to be a function that pops the URL onto a shared array `deps`.
+  3. Call `goog.require` for all dependencies to be reloaded.
+  4. Reset ` goog.global.CLOSURE_IMPORT_SCRIPT` to it's original function.
+  5. Call `loadMany` with `deps.concat(cached_busted_sources)`.

+The key piece of knowledge here is: We fundamentally _cannot_ know what the environment has loaded from the server.
+So our options are: 1) load every dependency every time, or 2) have the environment determine what must be loaded.
+Additionally, we must have access to a post-load callback.
+This latter requirement makes using `goog.require` by itself a non-starter.

+The above properly handles those requirements.
+The environment figures out what must be loaded, and we'll have access to a post-load callback.
+It also does not interfere with any other operation.
+Up until calling `loadMany`, the operation will be synchronous, so we'll be able to ensure that we aren't affecting anybody.
+In addition, this method will allow us to keep cache-busting source paths when possible, while _not_ cache busting non-source paths.
+Cache busting those paths is 1) useless, and 2) not what we want semantically.
+Those are static files that do not change.

+It's a little convoluted, but the alternative of loading every dep every time will be slow.
+So we use the standard method: cache.